 Squirrel Hill is home to dozens of restaurants, most of which are casual.
 Nearly all types of ethnic food can be found along Forbes and Murray Avenues, as well as sandwich shops, delis, coffee shops, bagel shops, and breakfast places.
 Pamela’s restaurant is so famous for its pancakes that they were asked to prepare them for the President at the White House.
 With the rivalry between Mineo’s and Aiello’s, the only way to weigh in is to try them both.
 Specialty food shops and a Giant Eagle supermarket round out nearly endless choices for food and dining.
 After dinner, stop for ice cream, Italian Ice, or frozen yogurt for dessert.
 A new French bakery, Gaby et Jules, with its popular macarons, is now open on Forbes Avenue

 This shopping area offers many larger scale restaurants including Bravo, P.F.
 Changs, Fridays, Pizzeria Uno, Red Robin, Panera Bread, and more.
-Some offer outdoor seating overlooking the river, such as Mitchell’s Fish Market and Eat n’ Park’s flagship restaurant.
+Some offer outdoor seating overlooking the river, including Eat n’ Park’s flagship restaurant.
 A large Giant Eagle is also located there for your grocery needs.
 Other local dining options, including The Tin Front Cafe and Smoke Barbeque Taqueria, are located just over the Homestead Grays Bridge.

 Many restaurants from casual to upscale are located in Shadyside.
 Upscale choices include Casbah, Girasole, and Soba, among others.
 China Palace, Up, Mercurio’s and the Harris Grill offer a more casual alternative.
 The Elbow Room, Pamela’s, and Mad Mex are particularly good choices for dining with children.